vietanhdev/IntelliPen/docs/content/en/docs/getting-started.md

 ## Installation

-### Option 1: Development Installation (Current)
+### Development Installation

-Since IntelliPen is currently in development, you'll need to install it as an unpacked extension:
+Since IntelliPen is currently in development, install it as an unpacked extension:

 1. **Clone the repository**:
    ```bash